Azabell1993/Azabell1993/README.md

 </div>

 -----
-### Hi there 👋 My name is AZABELL!
+### Hi there 👋 My name is Oliver.Park!
 Thank you for visiting.
-This is Azabell's GitHub.
+This is Oliver.Park's GitHub.

 ### This code repository is a collection of advanced design patterns in C language that mimics lambda and advanced styles.
-### All example sources were created by Azabell1993.
+### All example sources were created by Oliver.Park.

 **[C Language Advanced Course Repo]**
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=Azabell1993&repo=functional_clang)](https://github.com/Azabell1993/functional_clang)